Views Media

 Pros:

-• 10mm super-linear dynamic driver - Balanced acoustic performance across all frequencies
+• 10mm super-linear dynamic driver with balanced acoustic design

-• V-shaped tuning - Bass-emphasized with bright treble for energetic sound
+• V-shaped tuning — bass-forward with energetic treble

-• High sensitivity - Easy to drive from phones and portable devices
+• High sensitivity — easy to drive from any phone

 Cons: